FOLLOW US

 Advertisement

-Open since 1770, Brown University is one of the most prestigious universities in the country.
-With its historic architecture and galleries that are open to the public, the university is a major cultural attraction for the city.
-When visiting Brown, be sure to check out its extraordinary conservatory—the David Winton Bell Gallery’s modern art collection—and the John Carter Brown Library with its historic collection of maps.
-In addition, remember to check out the university’s events calendar to find out about special exhibits, concerts, and theatre performances.
+Open since 1770; Brown University is one of the most prestigious universities in the country.
+With its historic architecture and galleries open to the public, the university is a major cultural attraction for the city.
+When visiting Brown, check out its extraordinary conservatory—the David Winton Bell Gallery's modern art collection—and the John Carter Brown Library with its historical collection of maps.
+In addition, remember to check out the university's events calendar to learn about special exhibits, concerts, and theatre performances.

 Advertisement